CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 as numerical with [value labels][labeling values] attached.
 While we could do this manually using a combination of `gen` and `replace` with some conditionals, a less tedious way to do so is via `encode`.

-We'll switch to the "surface" data set, which contains sea surface temperature measurements from a number of locations over two days.
+We'll switch to the "hbp2" data set from the Stata website, records some blood pressure measurements.
 (Remember this will erase any existing unsaved changes!
 You will not need any modifications you've made to other built-in datasets going forward [except `census9` from [Exercise 3][exercise 3]], but if you do want to save it, do so first!)

 ~~~~
 <<dd_do>>
-sysuse surface, clear
+webuse hbp2, clear
-desc date
-tab date
+tab sex, missing
+desc sex
 <</dd_do>>
 ~~~~

-The `date` variable is a string with two values.
+The `sex` variable is a string with two values.
 First, let's create a numeric with value labels version manually.

 ~~~~
 <<dd_do>>
-gen date2 = date == "01mar2011"
+gen male = sex == "male"
-label define date 0 "01mar2011" 1 "11mar2011"
+label define male 0 "female" 1 "male"
-label values date2 date
+label values male male
-desc date2
+tab male, missing
+replace male = . if sex == ""
+tab male, missing
-tab date2
+tab male, missing nolabel
 <</dd_do>>
 ~~~~